Updated On — 10th Oct, 2020

 As a species we seem to have solidified a very real revulsion for the inevitable, as well as toward the smaller slights along the way.
-We hide death like some grand failing; we distract ourselves into oblivion as if to avoid taking our predicament seriously.
+We hide death and suffering like some grand failing; we distract ourselves into oblivion as if to avoid taking our predicament seriously.

 Another of my early teachers, Sharon Salzberg, tells the story about a friend of hers who had to explain to her four-year-old son that the woman who had been providing child care for him since he was born was going to move away.

 Sharon’s friend took the matter step by step, assuring her son that his caregiver loved him, and that they could talk on the phone after she moved to live with her family.

 The little boy listened carefully, then said to his mother, “Mommy, tell me that story again but with a different ending.”

 For sure, there are times we wish we could change the endings to our life stories.
 Serious illnesses, car accidents, betrayals, eviction notices, layoffs, blowing up at a loved one when we are tired and grumpy.

 The Buddha points to a different direction: as we see this aversion to pain, unwelcome news and the myriad other forms of discontent arise, we have a choice.